milldaulagala/treasure_find/README.md

 My trello board is one of the main section of this rails project.
 It helped me to plan the project with User Stories, Models, Controllers, ERD and Wireframes.
 It helped me to determine the potential APIs and the gems that I need to build my rails project.

 ## <a id="UserStories"></a>User Stories
 My user stories are composed of 3 target markets (Guests, Owner of an antique or collectable item and Appraiser).
 Guests are the people who have not signed up for the application.
 Owners and Appraisers are registered users who can use the appraisal system.
-It is a two-sided marketplace. an antique item owner can be an appraiser and an appraiser can be a item owner.
+It is a two-sided marketplace.
+An antique item owner can be an appraiser and an appraiser can be a item owner.

 ### Guests
 - In order to see what the marketplace is all about, as a guest, I want to search items and view antique item listings without   log in to the system.